 What Is Happening With Your Postpartum Body?

-Immediately after delivery, you are still able to feel the top, or fundus, of the uterus up to your belly button.
+Immediately after delivery, you are still able to feel the top or fundus of the uterus up to your belly button.
 In the next 6 weeks, the uterus will involute (shrink) to its normal size of a fist.
 The way it achieves this drastic change in size is by contraction of the uterine muscles – also known as cramping.
 The cramping will get more and more bearable with time.
 However, it will remain present to some degree for up to six weeks, and sometimes longer if breastfeeding.
 When milk is released during breastfeeding, the hormone oxytocin is released, which is the same hormone that causes uterine contractions.
 The good news is, this type of pain typically responds well to NSAIDs such as ibuprofen.
 Most women only need pain medication for the first few days.

 After a few days, you will notice that you will be urinating larger quantities as your body works to get rid of all the excess fluid.
-Call your doctor if your swelling is worse on one side than the other, associated with fever, tenderness to touch, redness or shortness of breath.
+Call your doctor if your swelling is worse on one side than the other, associated with fever, tenderness to touch, redness, or shortness of breath.
 These can be signs of a blood clot.
-Significant swelling can also be associated with preeclampsia, so it is important to notify your provider if you also have elevated blood pressure, headache or visual disturbances.
+Significant swelling can also be associated with preeclampsia, so it is important to notify your provider if you also have elevated blood pressure, headache, or visual disturbances.

 During pregnancy, your breasts start to enlarge and prepare for baby.
 However, after birth, the enlargement continues.
 After your milk comes in (typically 1-3 days after delivery), you will notice your breasts getting larger and firmer.
 It is important to either nurse or pump every couple of hours to keep the breasts from becoming engorged.
-Engorgement can cause mild tenderness, redness and a low-grade fever.
+Engorgement can cause mild tenderness, redness, and a low-grade fever.
 However, mastitis develops when you have significant redness, sometimes purulent discharge, and painful breasts.
-Sometimes lumps can form which have the potential to form into abscesses.
+Sometimes lumps can form, which have the potential to form into abscesses.
 It is important to catch mastitis early to avoid admission to the hospital for IV antibiotics or even a surgical procedure.

-Your hair likely became full and vibrant during pregnancy secondary to the hormones.
+Your hair likely became full and vibrant during pregnancy, secondary to the hormones.
 Unfortunately, the majority of women experience some degree of hair loss in the first 6 months after delivery.
 The good news is, even though it may seem like your hair is coming out in chunks in the shower, you won’t go completely bald.
-Most women return to their normal hair thickness by baby’s first birthday.
+Most women return to their usual hair thickness by baby’s first birthday.

 There are lots of changes that continue to happen to your postpartum body.
 While a lot of your focus is on baby, it is important to take care of yourself as well.
 Don’t be scared to talk to friends and family and your provider about the embarrassing postpartum questions you may have.
-Most likely your questions and concerns are not new, and definitely nothing to be embarrassed by.
+Most likely, your questions and concerns are not new, and nothing to be embarrassed by.
 Learn to embrace your postpartum body and all of its changes.
 They are all reminders of the fact that you brought life to this world!